 Note: You might want to print or save a copy of these instructions in case this page isn’t visible during the suggested steps.
 You will also need to know which version of Microsoft Windows is installed on your computer.

 First, if you’re suspicious of the billing pop-up you just received, don’t click on it!
 But if you think you might actually be missing payment info or have fallen behind on payments, verify the legitimacy of the pop-up by closing the pop-up, opening a new browser window and going to My Account.
 Once you sign in, you should receive an alert at the top of the page if something really is wrong with your account.

 Keep your computer protected from viruses and spyware with McAfee Internet Security Suite – Special Edition from AOL.

 The Stinger antivirus program is an aggressive, self-contained antivirus program that checks for known Trojans, worms and other viruses that your regular antivirus program might not be able to clean.

 1. Go to the Stinger and click the Download this tool now link.

-window, scroll down to the McAfee Software royalty - Free License2.
-In the bottom, and click Download Now.
+2. Click Download Now.
 Follow the on-screen prompts to download the Stinger.